About this program

 Pew Center on the States reports the demand for oral health care services is increasing due to the Affordable Care Act, which expands dental insurance to millions of children in the United States.
 This demand is coupled with Pew's prediction that the new dental team member with dual licensure as a dental hygienist and a dental therapist can boost the productivity and profits of private dental practice settings.
 In essence, the employment of dual-licensed providers makes good business sense while improving the oral and general health of underserved Minnesotans.

 The MSADT program is a full-time graduate program combining classroom-based, web-enhanced courses with simulation and clinical learning environments.
 This program engages students in interprofessional educational experiences with members of the broader health care team as well as members of the dental care team.

-The mission of the Metropolitan State Dental Hygiene Department is to prepare licensed dental hygienists for advanced practice and to enhance the oral health of underserved and diverse populations.
-Programs are built upon academic excellence and support the value that advanced education is essential to the delivery of quality, safe, accessible, cost-effective oral healthcare.
-The Dental Hygiene Department is committed to collaborative community involvement, emphasizing ethics and social responsibility.
+The mission of the Metropolitan State Advanced Dental Therapy program is to prepare licensed dental hygienists for advanced practice and to enhance the oral health of underserved and diverse populations.
+The program is built upon academic excellence and supports the value that advanced education is essential to the delivery of quality, safe, accessible, cost-effective oral healthcare.
+The program is committed to collaborative community involvement, emphasizing ethics and social responsibility.

 - The science of health care delivery phase focuses on:

 - Understanding health care needs and the incidence of disease across populations